Ocean Avenue (album): Background and production

 In April 2001, Yellowcard released their third studio album One for the Kids through Lobster Records.
 It was promoted with a tour of the southern United States with Inspection 12, and a two-week tour of the US West Coast with Bordem.
 Yellowcard had moved from Florida to California, with the hopes of someone from a label would be attached to them.
 Harper said their manager was adamant about finding them a different label, and made pitches to a number of labels.
 By April 2002, it was reported that the band had signed to Capitol Records, one of a few major labels who showed interest.
-Harpet said the interest came from a friend of their booking agent, who in turn was friends with an A&R representative at Capitol.
+Harper said the interest came from a friend of their booking agent, who in turn was friends with an A&R representative at Capitol.
 This person had seen the band live at six-to-seven of their gigs and won over others at the label.
 The band subsequently met with Capitol and two other labels, ultimately picking Capitol.
 Harper explained that Capitol were "just the coolest people.
-Their president, their vibe, and everything - they have a big catalogue" of acts such as the Beatles Megadeth, and Pink Floyd.
+Their president, their vibe, and everything - they have a big catalogue" of acts such as the Beatles, Megadeth, and Pink Floyd.
+Frontman Ryan Key also reasoned that listeners were unable to purchase One for the Kids in stores due to a lack of distribution and wanted a label that could rectify that.